Special Education Cover Letter: Example and Writing Tips

 My years of experience have taught me the value of patience and encouragement in the special education classroom.
 I work closely with each student, providing the individualized support and praise they require.
 I also make sure to stay connected with family members and any specialists involved, to encourage the success of each student, both in and outside of the classroom.
 I’ve truly appreciated and learned from every child and every family I have worked with; I cannot imagine having any other job.

-I welcome the opportunity to speak with you to discuss how my extensive experience and skills would contribute to XYZ Middle School.
+I welcome the opportunity to speak with you to discuss how my extensive experience and skills would contribute to Acme Middle School.
 I have attached my resume and the requested references; I will call you next week to arrange a time to speak together.
 Thank you for your consideration; I look forward to speaking with you soon.

 Sending an Email Cover Letter